quindar/quindar-lineplot/README.md

 Line plot directive to display spacecraft vehicle's sensors, temperature, battery, etc.  Idea inspired by angular-flot.

 # How to Run
-1. Running buildme file will set up the environment for quindar-lineplot
+1. Running buildme file in the example folder will set up the environment for quindar-lineplot
 2. Run server.js by node server.js.

 # How to Integrate the Stand Alone Version to Quindar